contao/docs/docs/manual/backend/backend-keyboard-shortcuts.en.md

 To speed up the workflow when working with Contao, there are several keyboard shortcuts in the backend that allow you to call up certain commands directly.
-For example, the `Save` button is always located at the end of an input form, so that it can only be clicked with the mouse when the page is completely was scrolled down.
+For example, the `Save` button is always located at the end of an input form, so that it can only be clicked with the mouse when the page is completely scrolled down.

 Normally this is not a problem, because while filling out a form you work from above anyway down through the side.
 But if you later want to change only a single value at the beginning of the form, the Button not accessible without scrolling.